Americans support Black Lives Matter but resist shifts of police funds or removal of statues of Confederate generals or presidents who were enslavers

 More than half of adults, 55 percent, say that recent killings of unarmed black people are “a sign of broader problems in the treatment of black people by police,” an increase from 43 percent in 2014.
 Meanwhile, 40 percent say they are isolated incidents.

-But that 55 percent majority is lower than it was just a month ago, when a Post-Schar School poll found 69 percent of Americans — asked specifically about Floyd’s killing — said that episode was a sign of broader problems in the treatment of police.
+But that 55 percent majority is lower than it was a month ago, when a Post-Schar School poll found 69 percent of Americans — asked specifically about Floyd’s killing — said that episode was a sign of broader problems in the treatment of black people by police.
 The change has been sharply partisan.

 In 2014, about two-thirds of Democrats along with roughly 4 in 10 independents said deaths were the result of broader, not isolated, problems.
 Just under 2 in 10 Republicans agreed.
 Last month, soon after Floyd’s killing, concerns about broader police mistreatment rose by more than 20 points among each partisan group from six years ago — including almost to half of Republicans.